Links on Android Authority may earn us a commission. Learn more.

-Editor’s note: We’ll be updating this list of the best Alexa-compatible devices regularly as new ones launch.
+Editor’s note: We’ll be updating this list of the best Alexa devices regularly as new ones launch.

 1. Amazon Smart Plug

 Smart plugs are a great place to start with Alexa devices, since they’re relatively inexpensive and give you instant on/off control of appliances like fans, heaters, and lamps.
 The Amazon Smart Plug isn’t spectacular — it’s Alexa-only, and pricier than some — but it’s guaranteed to work, and has ludicrously easy setup via the Alexa app.
 You barely have to open the Devices tab to begin pairing.

 While you can use it to turn something on or off with voice commands, the Smart Plug really shines with routines, i.e. automations based on triggers like the time of day or motion sensors.
 If you want your heater to warm up the bathroom before you even get out of bed, the Smart Plug can help.

 Philips Hue bulbs are almost the default when it comes to smart lighting.
 They’re easy to set up, come in many different form factors, and can be controlled not just via Alexa or the Hue app, but Google Assistant and Apple HomeKit.
 Their killer feature however is the Hue Smart Hub, which connects up to 50 lights without burdening your Wi-Fi, and ensures automations go off without a hitch.

 Like smart plugs, smart bulbs are probably best used in routines.
 You might have downstairs lamps turn on when you unlock the door, for example, or porch lights turn on at sunset.